forkineye/Open-TX-Portal-Voice-Pack/README.md

 ## About the Creator / Voice Pack ##
 I'm a web designer / developer by day, and flying quadcopters is one of my favorite hobbies.
 I just got a Taranis QX7 for Christmas and decided to take some time to create a fun voice pack for the community.
 I'm releasing the pack free of charge, but if you like this pack and want to support me, drop by and check out my [YouTube channel](https://www.youtube.com/channel/UCMK3_KYcJNlNJ_2X_UjrLfA) and consider giving me a subscription.
 Thanks!

+## About the updater / changes ##
+Found some funny qoutes missing so i added it, big tanks to Jareth MT for doing the boring work and creating this awsome pack.
+If you like the changes and want to support me, drop by and check out my [YouTube channel](https://www.youtube.com/channel/UCn4yo0J6IbaEticCCLqKxWw) aswell and consider giving me a subscription or follow me on instagram @creal_fpv Thanks!